 Here's what we cover now:

-- Facebook: 7M+ Facebook pages, groups, and verified profiles.
-This includes all public Facebook pages with more than 50K likes (automated via API), all Facebook groups with 95k+ members, all US-based public groups with 2k+ members, and all verified profiles.
+Facebook: 7M+ Facebook pages, groups, and verified profiles.
+This includes all public Facebook pages with more than 50K likes (automated via API), all public Facebook groups with 95k+ members, all US-based public groups with 2k+ members, and all verified profiles.

 Instagram: 2M+ public Instagram accounts.
 This includes all public Instagram accounts with more than 50K followers, as well as all verified accounts.